Lucky me – I’ve just won a free Bahamas cruise. The bogus Bahamas cruise scam offer is back

 Also, the scammers lock you in to the least undesirable cabins.

-None of that is mentioned on the fancy Royal Bahama Cruise Line website – WARNING – the website opens with Caribbean music.
+None of that is mentioned on the fancy Royal Bahama Cruise Line website – WARNING – the website opens with loud Caribbean music.

 ecoXplorer warning –